Goidz/acid-annies-gig-guide/README.md

-### Follow up questions:
+### Follow-up questions:

-Next the user is asked to enter the following:
+Next, the user is asked to enter the following:

-(Note that not all of the fields are obligatory or has "weak" validation criterea.
+(Note that not all of the fields are obligatory or have "weak" validation criteria.
 This hopefully encourages the user to input data, which is important in creating an informative event listing and database.)

 Artist or event name.
 Required field.
 - Validation for at least 1 character.
-Text-error message raised if input is empty.
+Text-error message raised if the input is empty.

 Event Location.
 Required field.
 - Validation for at least 1 character.
-Text-error message raised if input is empty.
+Text-error message raised if the input is empty.

 To enter a link with a map to the location.
 - This is not a required field and the user has the option to type "skip" to skip the step.
  Error message raised if no input entered asking to enter valid URL or type "skip"

 The city.
 Required field.
 - Validation for at least 3 characters.
-Text-error message raised if input is empty.
+Text-error message raised if the input is empty.

-To enter a link to the artists music or other info.
+To enter a link to the artist's music or other info.
 - This is not a required field and the user has the option to type "skip" to skip the step.
   Error message raised if no input entered asking to enter valid URL or type "skip".

-To enter a short desription or bio of the event
+To enter a short description or bio of the event
 - Not validated or required

 To enter a link to the ticket sales.